doriordan/skuber/README.md

 A sbt build file is provided at the top-level directory, so you can use standard sbt commands to build jars for both projects or select one project to build.

+To test the build and your configuration you can run the examples, the easiest way is to use sbt:

+    > project examples

+    > run
+    [warn] Multiple main classes detected.
+Run 'show discoveredMainClasses' to see the list

+    Multiple main classes detected, select one to run:

+    [1] skuber.examples.deployment.DeploymentExamples
+    [2] skuber.examples.fluent.FluentExamples
+    [3] skuber.examples.guestbook.Guestbook
+    [4] skuber.examples.scale.ScaleExamples

+    Enter number:

+The best example to start with is probably [Guestbook](./examples/src/main/scala/skuber/examples/guestbook/README.md) as it illustrates core Kubernetes / Skuber features.

 ## Requirements

 - Java 8 (build and run time)
 - sbt 0.13 (build time)
 - Kubernetes v1.0 or later (run time)

-Use of the newer extensions API group features ( currently supported: Scale, HorizontalPodAutoScaler) requires a v1.1 Kubernetes cluster at run time.
+Use of the newer extensions API group features ( currently supported: `Deployment`,`Scale`, `HorizontalPodAutoScaler`) requires a v1.1 Kubernetes cluster at run time - the `DeploymentExamples` and `ScaleExamples` examples depend on these features.

 ## Security / Authentication